Technical Support for Antennas & Related Gear

 • Impedance is opposition encountered by electrical energy as it moves away from its source.

-• This is known as the maximum power transfer theorem: Maximum power transfer theorem is critical in radio frequency transmission assemblies, and in particular, in the set up of RF antennas.
+• This is known as the maximum power transfer theorem: Maximum power transfer theorem is critical in radio frequency transmission assemblies, particularly in setting RF antennas.

 Impedance matching is critical to the efficient functioning of RF setups where you want to move voltage and power optimally.
 In RF design, the matching of source and load impedances will maximize the transmission of RF power.
 Antennas will receive maximum or optimal power transfer where their impedance is matched to the output impedance of the transmission source.

-A mismatch in impedance leads to voltage and current reflections, and in RF setups this means that signal power will be reflected back to its source, the proportion being according to the degree of mismatch.
-This can be characterized using Voltage Standing Wave Ratio (VSWR) which is a measure of the efficiency of transfer of RF power from its source into a load, such as an antenna.
+A mismatch in impedance leads to voltage and current reflections.
+In RF setups, signal power will be reflected back to its source, the proportion being according to the degree of mismatch.
+This can be characterized using the Voltage Standing Wave Ratio (VSWR), which measures the efficiency of transferring RF power from its source into a load, such as an antenna.

-Mismatching between source and load impedances, for example a 75Ohm antenna and 50 Ohm coax cabling, can be overcome using a range of impedance matching devices such as resistors in series, transformers, surface mounted impedance matching pads or antenna tuners.
+Mismatching between source and load impedances, such as a 75-Ohm antenna and 50-Ohm coax cabling, can be overcome using a range of impedance matching devices, such as resistors in series, transformers, surface-mounted impedance matching pads, or antenna tuners.

-In electronics, impedance matching involves creating or altering a circuit or electronic application or component set up so that the impedance of the electrical load matches the impedance of the power or driving source.
+In electronics, impedance matching involves creating or altering a circuit, electronic application, or component set so that the impedance of the electrical load matches the impedance of the power or driving source.
 The circuit is engineered or geared so that the impedances appear the same.